apache/dubbo-website/blog/en-us/Translation_Group8.md

 ### The scence where parameters or return values are POJOs

-For example, the method signature is `User get(Params params)`, where `User` has two attributes id and name, and `Params` has one attribute query.
+For example, the method signature is `User get(Params params)`, where `User` has two attributes, id and name, and `Params` has one attribute, query.

 The following is the calling code of the consumer: